List on Bids44 →

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, and insurance status against the physical documents.
-This confirms legal ownership and current status.
+1. Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
+This is your first line of defense.

-4. Cold Start Test — Arrange to see the car when it hasn’t been driven for several hours.
-Listen for any unusual noises from the motor on startup or while idling.
+4. Cold start test — Arrange to see the car when it hasn’t been driven or warmed up for several hours.
+This helps identify any issues with the 12V battery or initial system startup.

-5. Check All Four Tyres — Look for uneven wear patterns, which can indicate alignment issues, suspension problems, or past accident damage.
+5. Check all four tyres — Look for uneven wear, which can indicate alignment issues or past accident damage.
 Also, check the tyre date codes.

-8. Drive for 15+ minutes — Test acceleration, braking (check for pulling or vibrations), steering response, and listen for any unusual noises from the motor, suspension, or brakes, especially at speeds above 80 kmph.
+8. Drive for 15+ minutes — Test acceleration, braking (check for pulling to one side), regenerative braking smoothness, and steering vibration at 80+ kmph.
+Listen for unusual noises from the suspension or motor.

-9. Check All Electricals — Test power windows, central locking, ORVMs, infotainment system, reverse camera, all lights (headlights, taillights, indicators), and wipers.
+9. Check all electricals — Test power windows, central locking, ORVMs, infotainment system, all lights (headlights, indicators, brake lights), and the reverse camera.

 Insider Checks